All Open A.S. Positions

 To Apply, login with your UCSB NetID

-President's Office (ASOP) - (1 Open Position)
+President's Office (ASOP) - (No Openings)

 The AS President acts as the official representative of the student body in all campus, system-wide, local, state, and federal matters.
 The office is here as a resource to accomplish the goals and address the concerns of YOU, the students.